B2B Digital Advertising: The Data-Driven Guide to Pipeline Growth

 Chart depicting an audience objective matrix.

-This is where the audience objective matrix comes into play.
-AlMukhtar created this visual representation of the matrix to help marketers segment and serve content to audiences with differing intent levels.
+This audience objective matrix helps marketers segment and serve content to audiences with differing intent levels.

 Within any audience segment (SMB SaaS companies in San Francisco, mid-market retail in Chicago, or enterprise financial services in Manhattan), prospects show varying intent levels.
 Your B2B digital advertising strategy must address each level with appropriate content.